magus/Adafruit-GFX-Library-UTF8/unifontconvert/README.md

 Up to April of 2019 the unifont.bin file was just a straight concatenation of glyph data and width bitmasks, with indexes into the file hard-coded in `glcdfont.c`.
 In the interest of making this format more general and future-proof, I'm adopting a more specific format that people can use to encode other Unicode fonts for microcontrollers.
 This document outlines that format.

+Also note: there is an important note about RTL script support and the `UnicodeData.txt` file in this repo at the end.

 ## Bytes `0` through `7`: Font Header

 This section describes global information about the font.
 Values are unsigned decimal integers unless hex or binary notation is given.